 These examples do not explain why a child may not be engaging appropriately with peers.
 Children may not be responding appropriately because of the following factors:

 - The environment is confusing.

 - The child’s best means of learning—such as through audible, visual, or combined media—is not being fully utilized.

 - Other children are creating a hostile environment.

-- Distracting media are occurring.
+- Distracting media is being played.